AlphonsoD/Talking2U/README.md

 If the user asks to check their symptoms, the chat bot will ask what kind of symptoms the user is experiencing using questions from the Government of Canada's COVID-19 self-assessment tool and, based on the user's responses, will suggest appropriate actions to take.

+# How to run it

+    1. Clone the repository to your computer
+    2. Run main.py